FalconfeatherX/Furaffinity-Gallery-Downloader/README.md

   ```

 ## Information must be put in
+Downloader has no default info,so three parameter are requried in Constant.py

 Requrie cookies to login if want to download adult content.

 cookies is a json file,for instance,should be like: